viankakrisna/create-react-app-extra/README.md

 # Create React App Extra

-This is a collection of features that is currently not enabled in create-react-app
+This is a fork of `create-react-app` with a collection of features that is currently not enabled in it.

 Notably:
 - SASS/SCSS